kareemAboelatta/Social-media/README.md

 So whatever class you have or whatever function you have these functions and classes should always only have one single responsibility and one reason to change.

 ## Open-closed:
-You should be able to extend the behavior of a component, without breaking its usage, or modifying its extensions. for example in the project we have a Repository interface and RepositoryImp class implements its methods now if we want to modify something or add a function \n dd
+- You should be able to extend the behavior of a component, without breaking its usage, or modifying its extensions. for example in the project we have a Repository interface and RepositoryImp class which is extend or implement Repository interface methods now if we want to modify something or add a function for example